mattrglobal/bbs-signatures-spec/README.md

 [Latest Draft](https://mattrglobal.github.io/bbs-signatures-spec/)

 BBS+ is a pairing-based cryptographic signature used for signing 1 or more messages.
-As described in the [BBS+ spec](https://eprint.iacr.org/2016/663.pdf), BBS+ keys function in the following way:

 ## Contributing